armin-reichert/pacman/README.md

 Or you will watch all these introductions and tutorials about state machines and the different ways of implementing them.
 From basic switch-statements to object-oriented "state pattern"-based implementations, function pointers in C, C++, ready-made libraries like [Appcelerate](http://www.appccelerate.com/) and code generating tools, in the end you have to decide for something.

 The more low-level implementations of state machines (switches, function pointers) are the most performant ones but as long a you achieve the performance goals for your game (60 frames/updates per second), you can use whatever implementation you like.
-And if you want to make your code understandable to other people for learning purposes it is certainly not the best way to go.
+And if you want to make your code understandable to other people for learning purposes it is certainly not the best way to choose the low-level ones.

 For that reason I decided to start from the ground up (the theoretical base which are Mealy-machines) and build my own state machine implementation.
 Of course, I could have used something existing like [Stateless4j](https://github.com/oxo42/stateless4j).